-When you are in Osceola, you'll notice that it is more blue-collar than most other communities in America.
-36.30% of Osceola’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Osceola is a city of sales and office workers, transportation and shipping workers, and professionals.
-There are especially a lot of people living in Osceola who work in sales jobs (13.70%), healthcare (8.15%), and office and administrative support (7.78%).
+Osceola is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Osceola is a city of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Osceola who work in sales jobs (13.65%), food service (13.25%), and management occupations (8.43%).

 It is a fairly quiet city because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Osceola has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Osceola has few renters and college students.
 But the biggest reason it is quieter in Osceola than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Osceola may be for you.

 Osceola is a somewhat ethnically-diverse city.
 The people who call Osceola home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Osceola residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Osceola include German, English, Scots-Irish, and Italian.
+Important ancestries of people in Osceola include Irish, English, Scottish, and French .

 The most common language spoken in Osceola is English.
 Other important languages spoken here include Spanish and French.